-1. Consultation.
-Two times each year, the Superintendent or his or her designee and WIS or its designee will engage in consultations relating to School operations, performance, and accountability.

-- 2. Oversight and Enforcement.
+- 1. Consultation.
+Two times each year, the Superintendent or his or her designee and the Yakama Nation or its designee will engage in consultations relating to School operations, performance, and accountability. - 2.
+Oversight and Enforcement.
 The Superintendent will manage, supervise, and enforce this Compact.
 OSPI will oversee the School's performance under this Compact and hold the School accountable to the performance of its obligations as required by federal and state law, as well as the terms of this Compact.
-This may include, but is not limited to, offering technical assistance, taking corrective action, developing corrective action plans, withholding payments of state funds, or imposing other sanctions pursuant to this Compact.
-Before taking corrective action the State Superintendent shall provide technical assistance to the extent requested by the School.
-The State Superintendent may take the following actions when non-compliance issues arise. - 3.
+This may include, but is not limited to, offering technical assistance, taking corrective action, developing corrective action plans, withholding payments of state funds, or imposing other sanctions pursuant to this Compact. - 3.
 Inquiries and Investigations.
 The Superintendent may conduct or require oversight activities including, but not limited to, inquiries, audits, or investigations consistent with chapter 28A.715 RCW, its implementing rules, and the terms of this Compact.